 Notes: This table presents coefficient estimates from a regression of the merged firm's operating cash flow relative to total assets, measured one and two years after the announcement of the M&A deal, on caste proximity, acquirer's operating cash flow ratio in the year of announcement, other firm level controls measured in the year of announcement, and deal level controls.
 The sample includes M&A deals between Indian firms during 2000-2017.
-In columns 1-2 (3-4), caste proximity is measured as an indicator variable that takes the value I when the acquirer and target boards have the same dominant vana (jait).
-In columns 5-6 (7-8), caste proximity is caste proximity is indicator variable that takes the value I when the acquirer and target boards.
-The value asset (jait) pairs of acquirer-target board members as a fraction of the number of all pairs.
-In columns 9-10, caste proximity is calculated as the hierarchal distance between the dominant varnas of the acquirer and target boards.
-Size is the ratio of total assets of the acquirer and target bedowds.
-Size is the ratio of total assets relative to total assets relative the deal is horizontal, vertical or unrelated, whether the deal was financed through cash, stock, or other means, whether acquirer and target belong to the same business group, whether they are located in the same state, whether their directors predominantly speak the same language, whether their boards have at least one interlock, CED duality, and whether acquirer nd target before the merger.
-Other controls include age of acquirer/target, whether their directors predominantly speak the same language, should be add homorphilly of acquirer and target heative their vanat HII (columns 1, 2, 5, 6, 9, 10) or jii HIII (columns 3, 4, 7, 8, AII specifications include speri and industry-pair fixed effects.
+In columns 1-2 (3-4), caste proximity is measured as an indicator variable that takes the value 1 when the acquirer and target boards have the same dominant varna (jati).
+In columns 5-6 (7-8), caste proximity is measured as the total number of same-varna (jati) pairs of acquirer-target board members as a fraction of the number of all pairs.
+In columns 9-10, caste proximity is calculated as the hierarchical distance between the dominant varnas of the acquirer and target boards.
+Size is the log of total assets; relative size is the ratio of total assets of the acquirer and target.
+Indicators are included for public and exporter status of acquirer/target, whether the deal is horizontal, vertical or unrelated, whether the deal was financed through cash, stock, or other means, whether acquirer and target belong to the same business group, whether they are located in the same state, whether their directors predominantly speak the same language, whether their boards have at least one interlock, CEO duality, and whether acquirer had a toehold in the target before the merger.
+Other controls include age of acquirer/target, leverage of acquirer, sizes of the acquirer and target boards, and board homophily of acquirer and target, measured as their varna HHI (columns 1, 2, 5, 6, 9, 10) or jati HHI (columns 3, 4, 7, 8).
+All specifications include year and industry-pair fixed effects.
 The dependent variable and all continuous independent variables are winsorized at the 1% level.
-Robust standard errors clustered by year are in parentheses. \\\\ p<0.01, \\ p<0.05, \ p<0.01, \\ p<0.05, \ p light on these three mechanisms individually.
+Robust standard errors clustered by year are in parentheses. p<0.01, p<0.05, p<0.10